ummaysumaiya0808/Facial-emotion-detection-/README.md

-In this code I did foundational facial-emotion-Recognition- using DeepFace analysis.
+In this code I did foundational facial-emotion-Recognition from images- using DeepFace analysis.